Automated Control Systems

 - Greater accuracy: Larger amounts of data can be collected.
 This can lead to extensive gains in terms of both individual product and batch traceability.

-- Integration: Automation control systems can create greater cohesion between the plant and supply chains, research & development, sales, compliance processes and other business sectors with an organization.
+- Integration: Automation control systems can create greater cohesion between the plant and supply chains, research & development, sales, compliance processes and other business sectors within an organization.

 - Resource efficiency: With fewer resources needed for tracing industrial products and batches, other departments such as customer service can benefit.